MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

 When you create the platform SSO policy in Intune, you need to decide the authentication method you want to use.

 ??The SSO app extension must also support the method you choose.
 The SSO app extension must also support the method.
 In the policy, we enter a set list of URLs.
+Are these URLs the SSO app extensions?
 How do we know which auth methods they support? ??

 The Platform SSO policy and the authentication method you use changes how users sign in to the devices.